 The Water and Land Resources Division of the King County Department of Natural Resources and Parks is looking for an Engineer III.

 The Engineer III position is in the River and Floodplain Management Section.
-The position will lead river and hydraulic engineering design and technical analyses for river and floodplain management projects and programs.
-Job duties will include overseeing field investigations and assessments of river conditions and flood facilities; collaborating with multi-disciplinary project teams for capital projects, leading development of project design and implementation for flood damage repair projects and river capital projects; staffing flood warning, emergency and disaster response activities; and evaluating flood damages to river facilities as part of post-flood documentation.
+The position will perform engineering design and technical analyses for river and floodplain management projects and programs.
+Job duties will include participating in field investigations and assessments of river conditions and flood facilities; collaborating with multi-disciplinary project teams for capital projects, leading development of project design and implementation for flood damage repair projects and river capital projects; staffing flood warning, emergency and disaster response activities; and evaluating flood damages to river facilities as part of post-flood documentation.

-The position will be assigned to Green River Basin Team.
-However there will be opportunities to work across the County supporting the overall River and Floodplain Management program.
+The position will be assigned to Green River Basin Team and there will be opportunities for training and professional development.
+There also will be opportunities to work across the County supporting the overall River and Floodplain Management Section.
 The River and Floodplain Management Section is dedicated to upholding the goals and vision in the King County Equity and Social Justice Strategic Plan in our work, workplace, and in community outreach and education.

 To learn more about some of the projects these teams are working on, please visit the following links: